Elk River water or watershed scenery in West Virginia

 If the Elk is high, warm, muddy, crowded, or access-limited, compare Greenbrier River West Fork, Second Creek, or Shavers Fork River before forcing the same reach.

-Check WVDNR regulations, trout stocking updates, trout stamp requirements, and access rules before fishing the Elk River near Webster Springs.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check WVDNR rules, trout stocking updates, trout stamp requirements, and access rules before fishing the Elk River near Webster Springs.

 Best flow reference and planning base for this page.